From solo drivers to small fleets, get advice on finding breakdown cover that matches your van type and working style.

 Using visible deterrents such as steering wheel locks can also discourage potential thieves.
 The sight of these devices alone can be enough to deter a thief from targeting your vehicle.

-Alarm systems are another effective measure.
+Alarm systems are another effective measure to keep your van secure.
 Not only do they alert you to any unauthorised access, but they also serve as a deterrent, as thieves are less likely to target a van that has an alarm system.

 Ensuring that you have comprehensive courier insurance coverage is a must.
 Your policy should cover the theft of both the van and any goods it carries.
 This can safeguard your business against significant losses you couldn’t cover out of pocket.